-The Principal Investigator for the Canadian science team is Dr. Alan Hildebrand, a meteorite and asteroid expert based at the University of Calgary.
-Dr. Michael Daly of York University, an expert on lidar technology and former member of the Canadian Phoenix Mars Lander team, is OLA's instrument scientist.
-The OLA team also includes researchers from University of Winnipeg (Dr. Edward Cloutis), University of Toronto (Dr. Rebecca Ghent) and the University of British Columbia (Dr. Catherine Johnson).
+Dr. Michael Daly of York University, an expert on lidar technology and former member of the Canadian Phoenix Mars Lander team, is OLA's lead instrument scientist, while Dr. Catherine Johnson of the University of British Columbia (UBC) serves as the deputy instrument scientist.

 For decades, scientists in Canada have been studying through telescopes or by recovering fragments of asteroids that have landed on Canadian soil through meteorite impacts.
 However, when meteors enter our atmosphere, they are subjected to extreme temperatures, baking away some of the key clues scientists are searching for.
 Journeying to the asteroid will validate what we have learned though telescopes and meteorites, and help us understand asteroids up close by bringing back a pristine, unaltered sample.